dib-lab/chill-filter/README.md

 This will start a server at http://localhost:5000/

-5. Try uploading some FASTQ or FASTA files, or checkout the examples!
+5. Try uploading some FASTQ or FASTA files, or check out the examples!